-1.4 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
-These were classified under European Union (EU) legislation but since 1 January 2021 are protected in the UK by the Habitats Regulations 2017 (as amended).
-Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives:

-- SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive [See reference 6]) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive [See reference 7]), and for regularly occurring migratory species not listed in Annex I.

-1.5 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites [See reference 8] and Ramsar sites (international designation under the Ramsar Convention).
-However, a Government Policy Paper [See reference 9] on changes to the Habitats Regulations 2017 post-Brexit states that:

-Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'.
+- 1.4 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
+These were classified under European Union (EU) legislation but, since 1 January 2021, are protected in the UK by the Habitats Regulations 2017 (as amended).
+Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives: - SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive [See reference 6]) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive [See reference 7]), and for regularly occurring migratory species not listed in Annex I. - 1.5 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites [See reference 8] and Ramsar sites (international designated under the Ramsar Convention).
+However, a Government Policy Paper [See reference 9] on changes to the Habitats Regulations 2017 post-Brexit states that: - Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'. - The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations.

-- The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations. - Designated Wetlands of International Importance (known as Ramsar sites) do not form part of the national site network.
-Many Ramsar sites overlap with SACs and SPAs and may be designated for the same or different species and habitats.

-1.6 Although Ramsar sites do not form part of the new national site network, the Government Policy Paper [See reference 10] confirms that all Ramsar sites remain protected in the same way as SACs and SPAs.
+- Designated Wetlands of International Importance (known as Ramsar sites) do not form part of the national site network.
+Many Ramsar sites overlap with SACs and SPAs and may be designated for the same or different species and habitats. - 1.6 Although Ramsar sites do not form part of the new national site network, the Government Policy Paper [See reference 10] confirms that all Ramsar sites remain protected in the same way as SACs and SPAs.
 In LUC's view and unless the Government provides any guidance to the contrary, potential effects on Ramsar sites should continue to form part of the HRA of plans and projects since the requirement for HRA of plans and projects that might adversely affect Ramsar sites forms an essential part of the protection confirmed by the Government Policy Paper.
-Furthermore, the NPPF [See reference 11] and practice guidance [See reference 12] currently still state that competent authorities responsible for carrying out HRA should treat Ramsar sites in the same way as SACs and SPAs.

-1.7 The requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves.
-This report uses the term 'European sites' rather than 'national site network', which takes into account SAC, SPA and Ramsar sites, the latter which does not form part of the national site network.

-1.8 The overall purpose of the HRA is to conclude whether or not a proposal or policy, or whole development plan would adversely affect the integrity of the European site in question.
+Furthermore, the NPPF [See reference 11] and practice guidance [See reference 12] currently still state that competent authorities responsible for carrying out HRA should treat Ramsar sites in the same way as SACs and SPAs. - 1.7 This report uses the term 'European sites' rather than 'national site network' to refer to those types of designated site required to be considered in HRA, i.e. SACs (including candidate SACs), SPAs (including potential SPAs), and Ramsar sites.
+The requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves. - 1.8 The overall purpose of the HRA is to conclude whether or not a proposal or policy, or whole development plan would adversely affect the integrity of the European site in question.
 This is judged in terms of the implications of the plan for a site's 'qualifying features' (i.e. those Annex I habitats, Annex II species, and Annex I bird populations for which it has been designated).
 Significantly, HRA is based on the precautionary principle.
 Where uncertainty or doubt remains, an adverse effect should be assumed.